leios/gpu-handbook/src/content/intro.md

 Yes, I am talking about NVIDIA and their programming language CUDA.

 Yet, the fastest supercomputers in the world today (in 2024), do not use cards from NVIDIA and are largely unable to run CUDA code.
-If you are a research scientist targetting these devices, it might be a good idea to choose another language.
+If you are a research scientist targeting these devices, it might be a good idea to choose another language.

 And what about "real" graphics?
 What if you want to make a game or animation?